 Pair of Indiana laws eases life for former foster children

-Two new Indiana laws are aimed at helping foster children who age out of the system without finding a permanent home or being reunited with their families.
-The Journal Gazette reports that one of the new laws allows these 18-year-olds to automatically remain on Medicaid until age 26.
-That measure requires the Family and Social Services Administration to enroll the foster children before they age out and removes the requirement that they reapply every year.
+Two new Indiana laws aim to help foster children who age out of the system without finding a permanent home or being reunited with their families.
+One of the new measures recently signed into law by Gov. Eric Holcomb allows these 18-year-olds to automatically remain on Medicaid until age 26, The Journal Gazette reported .

 Add your comments below